Latest News

 The steep rise in the price of natural gas has also led to widespread gas-fired plant closures in Texas and other states.

-According to LSEG, ERCOT's gas-fired electricity supplies are down by 4% compared to a year ago.
+According to LSEG, ERCOT's gas-fired electricity supplies are down by about 4% compared to a year ago.
 They have reached 7.74 million MWh this year.

 CLEAR CLEAN MOMENTUM